lopatin96/Lua-SNES-GenNeurNetwork/README.md

 * Number of a population: 20

 # Conclusion
-I will be very happy if this article will help you in the beginnings of studying genetic algorithms.
+I will be very happy if this article helps you in the beginnings of studying of genetic algorithms.

 I very strongly recommend watching a [video](https://www.youtube.com/watch?v=qv6UVOQ0F44) about MarI/O by SethBling.